-The staff of Winn Correctional Center, in partnership with the Louisiana Department of Public Safety & Corrections, provides and maintains the highest level of public safety, staff safety, and offender safety, ensuring a healthy, secure and productive environment with the opportunity for offender rehabilitation.
+The staff of Winn Correctional Center, in partnership with the Louisiana Department of Public Safety & Corrections, provides and maintains the highest level of safety for the public, staff, and imprisoned people, ensuring a healthy, secure and productive environment to give imprisoned people the opportunity to rehabilitate.

 Winn Correctional Center is a state-owned facility that is privately managed by LaSalle Corrections.

 Winn Correctional Center is located on Highway 560 (Gums Springs Road), North of Atlanta, off Highway 84 West between Clarence and Winnfield.
 Greyhound Bus Lines provides transportation through the cities of Winnfield and Natchitoches.

 From Shreveport, take I-49 South to the Natchitoches/Many exit, Exit 138.
 Turn left on Hwy.
 6 north for 3.5 miles.
 Next, turn left to stay on Hwy.
 6 for another 2 miles.
 Turn right to stay on Hwy.
 6 for an additional 7.3 miles.
 Keep straight onto U.S. 84 (Natchitoches Road) for approximately 23.5 miles.
 Turn right onto Lenox Avenue, then turn right onto Portland Avenue (road name will change to Martin Luther King Drive).Turn right onto Hodges Street which turns into West Avenue.
 Next, turn right onto Patton Street, then turn left onto Nimitz Street and arrive at Gum Springs Road and Highway 560.